This list provides a forum for discussion emerging from the ESRC seminar series, Activism, Volunteering and Citizenship.

 This list is dedicated to the exploration of the role of the probation service within the criminal justice system.
 It acts as a forum for the exchange of ideas, research, training and practice developments & will function as a network for those academics working in the field of probation practice.

-This list is used by the EPSRC funded Network on Product Life Spans to post information related to the Network.
+This list has been retained 11/01/2016.
+No one can subscribe to this list and no one can post to this list. contact firstname.lastname@example.org for all enquiries regarding this list This list is used by the EPSRC funded Network on Product Life Spans to post information related to the Network.
 It also intends to promote discussion and the transfer of knowledge between those interested in this field.

 A group convened through the British and Irish Association for Practical Theology (www.biapt.org.uk), which brings together academics, research students and researching professionals in the field of pastoral care, practical theology and Christian social ethics.
 This group aims to facilitate networking amongst BIAPT members interested in developing issues in public theology, or the interaction between faith traditions and social policy, political economy and civil society.